-Just as important to the attention argument is the execution phase of the grasp after one of the disc's has been selected.
-During the execution phase, while participant is reaching, gaze is assumed to fall preferentially on the target disc.
-This is believed to facilitate monitoring of the end of the reach when the hand contacts the disc and forms its grip around it (e.g., [13-16]).
+Just as important to the attention argument is the grasp execution phase after one of the disc's has been selected.
+During the reach, gaze is assumed to fall preferentially on the target disc.
+This is believed to facilitate close monitoring of the end of the reach when the hand contacts the disc and forms its grip around it (e.g. [13-16]).
 Thus, gaze should remain on the targeted disc-inducer configuration, to the exclusion of the other.
 This rationale extends to selective attention: the influence of the excluded disc and its inducer decays and so too does the size-contrast based enhancement of the illusion, leaving only the weaker single-configuration based effect to influence the hand's in-flight aperture.

 For adherents to the attention-based account, the solution is a methodological one in which only one inducer and disc should be displayed per trial.
 This move is made in order to remove the enhanced, secondary effect of the dual display altogether, leaving the primary effect of the single configuration display intact.
-Following this move, these authors find that the effects of the illusion on perception and grasping are equivalent [10,11,17].
+Using the single configuration, these authors find that the effects of the illusion on perception and grasping are equivalent [10,11,17].

-An alternative method was later developed using dual-configured displays of the Muller-Lyer, Ponzo, and Wundt-Jastrow illusions, in which participants reach for (or estimate the sizes of) both illusory 3D targets using their left and right hands, with some authors replicating the perception-action dissociation [18-19] and others failing to do so when visual feedback is not available throughout the reach [20].
+An alternative method was later developed using dual-configured displays of the Muller-Lyer, Ponzo and Wundt-Jastrow illusions, in which participants reach for (or estimate the sizes of) both illusory 3D targets using their left and right hands, with some authors replicating the perception-action dissociation [18,19] and others failing to do so when visual feedback is not available throughout the reach [20].
 This design reasonably assumes that participants saccade between both targets when reaching for them or estimating their sizes, and that comparisons between the targets promote a synergistic, secondary, effect involving both inducers that would register in both limbs if they were susceptible to it [20].

-Thus far, there is no controversy over whether selective attention influences the different effects of the single vs. dual displays on visual perception.
+Thus far, there is no controversy over whether selective attention influences the different effects of the single versus dual displays on visual perception.
 From the perspective of scale attention [21], reducing the dual configuration to a single configuration removes the higher structural levels (larger scale features) in the display that are normally available for selective attention to operate on in service of scene- and ensemble-perception, which we hold as core functions of the visual perceptual system.
 Without the higher-level structural features of the dual display, enhancement from the secondary sources is not possible, leaving only the primary (inducer and its inner disc) sources to influence perceived size.

-Nevertheless, as far as are aware, the attention account makes no claims about gaze or the deployment of attention when participants manually estimate the size of the chosen disc.
-In order to explain why grasp aperture resists the dual display while the manual estimates of disc size do not, the attention account must group the manual estimation and size-comparative judgements together.
-This account compels its advocates to make the straight-forward prediction that gaze, as a proxy for selective attention, switches between the two configurations more during manual estimation than it does during grasping - and by doing so maintains (or iteratively re-kindles) the enhanced effect of the dual display.
+Nevertheless, as far as we are aware, the attention account makes no claims about gaze or the deployment of attention when participants manually estimate the size of the chosen disc.
+In order to explain why grasp aperture resists the dual display while the manual estimates of disc size do not, the attention account must group manual estimation and size-comparative judgements together.
+This account compels its advocates to make the straightforward prediction that gaze, as a proxy for selective attention, switches between the two configurations more often during manual estimation than it does during grasping-and by doing so maintains (or iteratively re-kindles) the enhanced effect of the dual display.

 Our position, speculative as it is, stands in contrast to that of the attention account.
 According to our view, the manual estimation task requires participants to focus on one target disc to the exclusion of the other in order to reliably reproduce the perceived size of the target disc.
-This account predicts that gaze should behave similarly across the grasping and manual estimation task, particularly during the response.
-Specifically, gaze will be largely directed at the target to facilitate extraction of its size in order to respond accordingly.
+This account predicts that gaze should behave similarly across the grasping and manual